SylvainGa/Tesla-Link/README.md

 - text and graphics display modes to suit your device
 - touch and button based controls to suit your device
 - battery status in glance view with background service on supported devices
-- Subview for the charge, vehicle and climate data to see additionnal data not provided by the Tesla App
+- Subview for the charge, vehicle and climate data to see additionnal data not provided by the Tesla App and a Dog mode watcher to make sure the car's climate is safe for the dog

 Please raise an issue if anything doesn't work correctly, or if you use an unsupported Garmin device, via the [Github issues page](https://github.com/SylvainGa/Tesla-Link/issues).